 Open Executive Communication and Welcoming New Ideas

 New ideas that come from within an organization must be encouraged by executives to flourish.
 They must be approved from the top-down, but often are sparked from the bottom-up, according to an article in Forbes on innovation in the workplace.

 But not only that, most innovative organizations welcome ideas from outside perspectives and divergent disciplines.
-Cross-functional teams of individuals in different roles can help encourage new ideas or even bringing in outside resources to help foster creativity such as a consultant or freelancer.
+Cross-functional teams of individuals in different roles can help encourage new ideas or even bring in outside resources to help foster creativity such as a consultant or freelancer.
 In Google’s case, it even brings in academics and researchers who spend sabbaticals within the organization.
 With this kind of encouraging collaboration happening daily, innovative ideas are born organically.

 The CEO of YouTube, Susan Wojcicki said, “Some of the best ideas at Google are sparked just like that – when small groups of Googlers take a break on a random afternoon and start talking about things that excite them.”

 (Image Source/Dan Pink pictured)